Arthur Wint

-Arthur Stanley Wint OD MBE (25 May 1920 – 19 October 1992) was a Jamaican Royal Air Force (RAF) pilot during the Second World War, sprinter, physician, and later High Commissioner to the United Kingdom.
-Competing at the 1948 and 1952 Olympics, whilst a medical student at St Bartholomew's Hospital, London, he won two gold and two silver medals, becoming the first Jamaican Olympic gold medalist.
+Arthur Stanley Wint OD MBE (25 May 1920 – 19 October 1992) was a Jamaican Royal Air Force (RAF) pilot during the Second World War, a sprinter, a physician, and later the High Commissioner to the United Kingdom.
+While competing at the 1948 and 1952 Olympics, whilst a medical student at St Bartholomew's Hospital, London, he won two gold and two silver medals, becoming the first Jamaican Olympic gold medalist.

 Biography

 Arthur Wint, known as the Gentle Giant, was born in Plowden, Manchester, Jamaica.
 While at Calabar High School, he ran sprints and did both the high jump and long jump.
 He later transferred to Excelsior High School, where he finished his secondary education.
 In 1937 he was the Jamaica Boy Athlete of the year, and the following year won a gold medal in the 800 metres at the Central American Games in Panama.

 In 1942 he joined the British Commonwealth Air Training Plan and set the Canadian 400-metre record while training there.
-He was sent to Great Britain for active combat during World War II as a pilot.
+He was sent to Great Britain for active combat during World War II as a Spitfire pilot.
 He left the Royal Air Force in 1947 to study medicine at St Bartholomew's Hospital, through the British further education and vocational training scheme for ex-servicemen.

 Wint won the British AAA Championships titles in the 440 and 880 yards events at the 1946 AAA Championships.
 He would later win three more AAA titles.

 In the 1948 London Games, Wint won Jamaica's first Olympic gold medal for the 400 metres (46.2 seconds), beating his team-mate Herb McKenley.
 In the 800 metres he won silver, after American Mal Whitfield's gold.
 Wint missed a probable third medal when he pulled a muscle in the 4 × 400 metres relay final.

 In Helsinki in 1952 he was part of the historic team setting the world record while capturing the gold in the 4 × 400 metres relay.
 He also won silver in the 800 metres, again coming second to Mal Whitfield.

 Wint ran his final race in 1953 at Wembley Stadium, finished his internship, and graduated as a doctor.
 The following year he was made a Member of the Order of the British Empire (MBE) by Queen Elizabeth II in the 1954 New Year Honours.
 In 1955 Wint returned to Jamaica, eventually settling in Hanover as the only resident doctor in the parish.
 In 1973 he was awarded the Jamaica honour of the Order of Distinction.
 He served as Jamaica's High Commissioner to Britain and ambassador to Sweden and Denmark from 1974 to 1978.
 He was inducted in the Black Athlete's Hall of Fame in the US (1977), the Jamaica Sports Hall of Fame (1989) and the Central American & Caribbean Athletic Confederation Hall of Fame (2003).